Pattaradanai888/JFF-return/README.md

     host: "localhost",        // Replace with your database hostname
     user: "root",             // Replace with your database username
     password: "PASSWORD",    // Replace with your database password
-    database: "dbs",          // Replace with your database name };
+    database: "dbs",          // Replace with your database name (schema name) };
 ```